Hollywood Walk of Fame: Star locations

-Locations are occasionally chosen for ironic or humorous reasons: Mike Myers's star was placed outside an adult store called the International Love Boutique, an association with his Austin Powers roles; Roger Moore's and Daniel Craig's are located at 7007 Hollywood Boulevard in recognition of their roles in James Bond 007 films; Ed O'Neill's was placed outside a shoe store in reference to his character's occupation on Married ... with Children; Steve Guttenberg's was placed outside the Police Activities League in reference to his role in the Police Academy franchise; and The Dead End Kids' are located at the end of the Walk, where it "dead ends".
+For actors, stars are sometimes placed in locations connected to a role they are known for.
+Examples include Austin Powers actor Mike Myers, whose star was placed outside an adult store called the International Love Boutique; James Bond 007 actors Roger Moore and Daniel Craig, whose stars are located at 7007 Hollywood Boulevard; 24 star Kiefer Sutherland, whose star is located at 7024 Hollywood Boulevard; Ed O'Neill, whose star was placed outside a shoe store in reference to his character's occupation on Married... with Children; and Steve Guttenberg, whose star was placed outside the Police Activities League in reference to his role in the Police Academy franchise.